DezWhite/group-project-1/readme.md

 Wednesday

-Contributed to by Jane Doe, Code Ninja
+Contributed to by Jane Doe, Code Ninja,
 Contributed to by junie